hn303/CamLandEc-RM03/supervision1-assignment.md

 ## Assignment overview
 In this assignment, you will extract the wards in the Cambridge city area using the Cambridgeshire data.
-After that, you will link the population data to the respective wards, and compute population density of each ward.
-Lastly, you will symbolize population density in cambridge.
+After that, you will link the population data to the respective wards, and compute the population density of each ward.
+Lastly, you will symbolize population density in Cambridge.

 ## Tasks
-1. Download `Cambridge District Wards` data of Cambridgeshire from: [Cambridgeshire Insight Open Data](https://data.cambridgeshireinsight.org.uk/dataset/wardselectoral-divisions/resource/a5da0436-1142-48a9-8d82-d070fae138aa) and import into QGIS.
+1. Download `Cambridge District Wards` data of Cambridgeshire from [Cambridgeshire Insight Open Data](https://data.cambridgeshireinsight.org.uk/dataset/wardselectoral-divisions/resource/a5da0436-1142-48a9-8d82-d070fae138aa) and import into QGIS.

 2. By using `Select features` or `Select features using an expression` to create a new shapefile for the wards of Cambridge City.
 This shapefile will include these wards: Abbey, Arbury, Castle, Cherry Hinton, Coleridge, East Chesterton, King's Hedges, Market, Newnham, Petersfield, Queen Edith's, Romsey, Trumpington and West Chesterton.
 Name this file as `Cam_City.shp` with choosing CRS EPSG:27700.<br>
 Hint: Use `Select features` or `Selection using expression` command to export the data to a new shapefile.<br>